browserengineering/book/book/layout.md

         child.layout()
 ```

-What sits at the root of the layout tree?
-Inconveniently, both
+What sits at the root of the layout tree and kicks off this whole
-`BlockLayout` and `InlineLayout` require a parent node, so we need
+process?
+Inconveniently, both `BlockLayout` and `InlineLayout` require
-another kind of layout object at the root.
-I think of that root as the
+a parent node, so we need another kind of layout object at the root.
+I
-document itself, so let's call it `DocumentLayout`:
+think of that root as the document itself, so let's call it
+`DocumentLayout`:

 ``` {.python}
 class DocumentLayout: